Taking Inositol for PCOS: What You Should Know

 How Much Inositol Should You Take for PCOS Support?

 The standard recommended dose of Inositol is 2000mg but can go up to 4000mg.
 It is always best to discuss your dosage with your health care provider so they can understand your history and how Inositol health benefits can play into your goals.
+Always take the time to review any plans with your health care provider and learn the benefits or risks associated with your personal health.

 Does Inositol Make You Ovulate?

 Inositol has been shown to promote ovulation and healthy egg quality in women with PCOS as well as regulate menstrual cycles.
+Here is an example of one clinical study that showed increased ovulation from the use of inositol.

 Is Inositol only found in dietary supplements?